seiruad/lime-table-angular/README.md

 # About :wave:

+You can play with the app [here](https://lime-table-1e5dbd.netlify.app/) <br />

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.
+this project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.

 ## :eyes: available scripts